aayush-vyas/practical/README.md

 ```

 # 4. Cherry pick
- I switch to feature-rebase, and created one more file called new_com_change.txt, made some changes, commited two times. and then cherry-picked first commit from master branch
+ I switched to feature-rebase, and created one more file called new_com_change.txt, made some changes, committed two times.
+And then cherry-picked the first commit from the master branch

  ```
  1. git checkout feature-rebase